|Major Groups > Stinkhorns > Lysurus corallocephalus|

 Fruiting Body: At first a pale "egg" up to 4 cm across; emerging to form a stem and a head.
-Stem more or less cylindrical; hollow; up to 12 cm long; whitish to yellowish or pinkish; terminating in a volva.
-Head scarlet, with branches arranged around polygonal meshes; the branches simple or forked, up to 3 mm wide and 2 cm long; covered with olive-brown spore slime.
+Stem up to 12 cm high; more or less cylindric; hollow; whitish to yellowish, pink, or reddish; spongy; arising from a whitish to pinkish volva.
+Head scarlet, with protruding branches arranged around polygonal meshes; the branches simple or forked; up to 3 mm wide and 2 cm long; accordion-like when fresh; covered with olive-brown spore slime.

 Cite this page as: